– World Governance Approaches to Suffering

 The Algosphere Alliance is a coalition of people and organizations working for a world that prioritizes the alleviation of suffering.
 This association has the following features that may interest us:

 Jean-Christophe Lurenbaum and Robert Daoust are at the origin of the Algosphere Alliance.
-Each of them has written about suffering in a way that could contribute to our action plan.
+Each of them has written about suffering in a way that could contribute to the global control of excessive suffering.

 Jean-Christophe, in Is “Being Born” in the Best Interest of the Child? – Ideology of Reproduction versus Non-Suffering, puts forward the thesis that only two values compete for the top rank of ethical priority in human history: the value of the reproduction of life and the value of non-suffering.
-As a result, he argues, the ethics of suffering alleviation and pro-life ethics are often in conflict, as can be seen in the issues of assisted dying, suicide, abortion, contraception, genital mutilation, non-reproductive sexual practices, or natalism, for example.
-What we need to do, then, is ensure that we replicate the culture of non-suffering rather than the ideology of reproduction.
-This is why the Algosphere Alliance has been proposed to organize the alleviation of suffering steadily and sustainably.
+As a result, he argues, the ethics of suffering alleviation and pro-life ethics are often in conflict, as can be seen in the issues of assisted dying, suicide, abortion, contraception, genital mutilation, non-reproductive sexual practices, or natalism, for example; what we need to do, then, is ensure that we replicate the culture of non-suffering rather than the ideology of reproduction.
 A key part of the required process of replication, according to Jean-Christophe, is to leave behind the illusion of the ego as the subject of suffering and move toward an understanding of universal consciousness as the true subject of all values.

 Robert introduces an innovative approach in Let Us Deal with Suffering More Effectively (by means of the algo-sphere concept).
 The algo-sphere, he explains, constitutes a field of human activity in which the many-sided phenomenon of suffering is the specific object of interest and the primary concern, whereas this is not the case in any other fields of human activity.
 This concept represents a general, comprehensive and systematic approach that enables the creation of a science dedicated to the knowledge and control of suffering, thus ensuring a global frame of reference that facilitates information sharing, strategic planning, and practical interventions.
-Robert is involved in Partners for a Global Management of Suffering and he contributes to the development of A Discipline Specialized in the Study of Suffering.
+Robert is involved in the World Center for the Control of Excessive Suffering.

-Let’s keep an open eye on what the Algosphere Alliance, Jean-Christophe Lurenbaum and Robert Daoust could bring to our global management. (to be followed)
+Let’s keep an open eye on what the Algosphere Alliance, Jean-Christophe Lurenbaum, and Robert Daoust could bring to the World Center. (to be followed)

 Organisation for the Prevention of Intense Suffering (OPIS)